hemannggandhii/Home-Safety-System-Using-LLM-Agents/README.md

 # Home Safety System Using LLM Agents

 ## Motivation
-As homes get smarter, security and safety need to evolve too.
-Instead of relying on traditional systems that require manual configuration or preset rules, we’re aiming to build a system that thinks on its own.
-By using Large Language Models (LLMs), this project will create a home safety solution that detects dangers like intruders, fires, or even stray animals, and responds intelligently.
-Our goal is to make home safety smarter, more adaptable, and capable of real-time decision-making.
+Windows are one of the most vulnerable entry points in any home.
+Many home security systems rely on hardware sensors for window security, which may result in false alarms.
+This project aims to build a  solution using OpenCV and Large Language Models (LLMs) to detect tampering attempts on windows.
+By leveraging modern image processing techniques and AI reasoning, the system will identify suspicious activity in real-time and notify homeowners, offering a more intelligent and scalable security solution.

-## Design Goals
+## Design Goals:
-- **Intelligent Decision-Making**: Build a system that can autonomously respond to different home safety threats (like fires or intruders) using LLM agents.
-- **Real-Time Alerts**: Ensure that the system can detect threats and notify users instantly.
-- **Easy to Use and Adapt**: Make the system simple to set up and flexible enough to fit different home environments and needs.
-- **Scalable**: Allow for easy scaling if additional sensors or features are needed in the future.
+- Design a smart system that continuously monitors windows for suspicious activity in real-time using live video feeds.
+- Utilize OpenCV to detect potential break-ins or tampering by analyzing motion patterns and behaviors around the windows.
+- Reduce false positives by implementing algorithms to differentiate between normal activities (e.g., pets, wind) and genuine threats.
+- Implement a real-time alert system that immediately notifies homeowners of any suspicious activity, enabling prompt action.

 ## Deliverables
-- **LLM Agent Implementation**: Create and train LLM agents to reason and respond to different safety threats (e.g., fire detection or intruder alerts).
-- **Fully Functional Home Safety System**: A complete system that detects and alerts the user in real-time about home safety issues.
-- **User Documentation**: Clear and detailed documentation on how to set up, use, and troubleshoot the system.
-- **Final Demonstration**: A video demonstration showing the system in action, highlighting the features and functionality.
+- Fully functional window tampering detection system using OpenCV and LLM agents.
+- Evaluation of the system on multiple datasets, covering different scenarios.
+- Real time alerts via SMS or email when tampering is detected.
+- Performance analysis including accuracy, false positive rates, and adaptability across datasets.
+- Comprehensive user documentation for setup and usage.

 ## System Blocks
-1. **LLM Reasoning Engine**: The heart of the system, responsible for analyzing real-time inputs (e.g., camera, sensors) and making decisions.
+**LLM Reasoning Engine**: The heart of the system, responsible for analyzing real-time inputs and making decisions.
-2. **Sensor Integration**: Modules that process data from cameras or sensors (like motion detectors, smoke alarms) and feed this data to the LLM.
+**Sensor Integration**: Modules that process data from cameras or sensors (like motion detectors, smoke alarms) and feed this data to the LLM.
+**Night Vision**: Enhances video processing for low-light conditions, ensuring 24/7 monitoring.
+**Dataset Integration**: Trains and tests the system on multiple datasets to handle various conditions like lighting and environment.
-3. **Notification System**: Alerts the user via phone or other devices when a threat is detected (e.g., SMS, push notifications).
+**Notification System**: Alerts the user via phone or other devices when a threat is detected **Recording Module**: Records and stores footage of suspicious activity for later review.
-4. **User Interface**: A simple dashboard for users to monitor the system and configure alerts and settings.
-5. **Data Processing**: Handles the incoming data from various sensors and prepares it for analysis by the LLM.
+**Data Processing**: Handles the incoming data from various sensors and prepares it for analysis by the LLM.

 ## Hardware/Software Requirements
-### Hardware:
-- A computer (or access to Google Colab) with GPU support for faster processing.
-- Optional: Cameras or motion/temperature sensors to simulate real-world inputs.

-### Software:
+## Software Requirements
-- **Python 3.x**: Core programming language for the project.
+- **Python**: Core programming language.
-- **Langchain Framework**: For building and integrating LLM agents.
+- **OpenCV**: For video and image processing.
-- **Google Colab**: For GPU processing and model training (if local GPU isn't available).
-- Additional libraries: `langchain`, `opencv-python`, `numpy` (to handle image and video processing).
+- **TensorFlow Object Detection API**: For object detection models.
+- **Langchain**: LLM agent integration.
+- **smtp**: Sending real-time alerts.

 ## Team Members Responsibilities
 - **Hemang Gandhi**:
-  - **Lead Role**: Software implementation, algorithm design, and technical research.
+  - **Role**: Software implementation, algorithm design and networking
-  - **Tasks**: Implement the LLM agents, integrate them with sensor data, and ensure that the system runs smoothly.

 - **Manay Gala**:
-  - **Lead Role**: Setup, technical research and documentation.
+  - **Role**: Setup, technical research and documentation.
-  - **Tasks**: Handle the system setup, assist with networking aspects (if necessary), and write user and technical documentation.

 ## Project Timeline

-### Week 1 (End of September)
+### Week 1:
-- Research LLM agents and finalize project setup.
+- Research OpenCV, LLM, and finalize architecture.
-- Coordinate with team members, assign roles and responsibilities.

-### Week 2 (Early October)
+### Week 2:
-- Build basic LLM agents for core functions (fire and intruder detection).
-- Set up development environment and test initial integration.
+- Start motion detection module and basic video feed testing.

-### Week 3 (Mid October)
+### Week 3:
-- Test LLM agents with simulated data for fire/intruder detection.
+- Integrate LLM for tampering detection.
-- **Check-in 1**: Present progress, receive feedback, and adjust.
+- **Check-in 1**: Present progress.

-### Week 4 (Late October)
+### Week 4:
-- Refine LLM agents based on feedback.
-- Continue development and focus on system architecture.
+- Refine motion detection, reduce false positives.

-### Week 5 (Early November)
+### Week 5:
-- Integrate additional features (e.g., stray animal detection).
-- Start developing the user interface for monitoring and alerts.
+- Add SMTP for real-time email alerts.
+- Test in different conditions.

-### Week 6 (Mid November)
+### Week 6:
-- Conduct full system test for real-time detection and response.
+- Full system testing with datasets.
-- **Check-in 2**: Present near-final system and refine based on feedback.
+- **Check-in 2**: Present system for feedback.

-### Week 7 (Late November)
+### Week 7:
-- Finalize user interface and system integration.
+- Finalize night vision and ensure stability.
-- Continue testing for stability and address any issues.

-### Week 8 (Early December)
+### Week 8:
-- Finalize LLM agents and test the entire system under real-world scenarios.
+- Finalize documentation and record demo.
-- Polish system usability and user experience.

-### Week 9 (Mid December)
+### Week 9:
-- Record demonstration video, highlighting key features.
-- Prepare final technical and user documentation.
+- Final system tests.
-- **Check-in 3**: Present final project and make last adjustments.
+- **Check-in 3**: Present completed project.

-### Week 10 (Late December)
+### Week 10:
-- Perform final system testing to ensure everything works smoothly.
-- Review demo video, documentation, and code for submission.
+- Review all deliverables.

-### Week 11 (Submission Week)
+### Week 11:
-- Submit final project with demo video, complete documentation, and code.
+- Submit final project.
-- Ensure all deliverables meet project requirements.

 ## References
 - Langchain Documentation: [Langchain Framework](https://www.deeplearning.ai/short-courses/functions-tools-agents-langchain/)